lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 |50,000 to 99,999 |T6|
 |> 100K |T7|

 Resellers can create new linked memberships using the [Update Customer Account API](./update_customer_account.md).
 Each linked membership has one owner and multiple members.
-The owner can be any of the system administrators of an organization or the organization itself.
+The owner of a linked membership and its members are B2B customer organizations.
 The owner must agree to the [terms and conditions](./index.md) in the Admin Console and enroll other members in the linked membership.
 The workflow for creating a linked membership and adding members is as follows:

 ![Linked membership workflow](../image/linked_membership_workflow.png)